 Select Device configuration > Profiles.
 Choose an existing endpoint protection profile or create a new one.
 To create a new one, select Create profile and enter information for this profile.
 For Profile type, select Endpoint protection.
 If you've chosen an existing profile, select Properties and then select Settings.

 In the Endpoint protection pane, select Windows Defender Exploit Guard, then select Attack Surface Reduction.
 Select the desired setting for each ASR rule.

 Under Attack Surface Reduction exceptions, you can enter individual files and folders, or you can select Import to import a CSV file that contains files and folders to exclude from ASR rules.
-Each line in the CSV file should be in the following format:
+Each line in the CSV file should be formatted as follows: